iatorm/grid-routing-battle/README.md

 The controller uses the file `bots.txt` to enumerate the bots.
 Any line beginning with `#` in that file is a comment.
-The non-comment lines should occur in pairs, with the first one containing the name of a bot, and the second the command to run it.
+The non-comment lines should occur in triples, with the first one containing the name of a bot, the second its subdirectory, and the third the command to run it.
-The commands are executed with the main directory as the working directory.
+The commands are executed with the bot's subdirectory as the working directory.

 ## Bot API